ScottPlot/ScottPlot/src/ScottPlot5/readme.md

   * Are these the users ScottPlot wants a asking questions and posting feature requests? 👿
   * ScottPlot 4 works fine for .NET Standard / .NET Framework

+### Why do Plottables inherit `PlottableBase` instead of implementing `IPlottable`?

+Custom plottables could do either.
+I haven't decided what to do here.

+`IPlottable` contains some cruft that many users do not need to worry about (e.g., returning legend items, storing axes, etc)

+Instead of using a lot of small interfaces and letting the user choose which to implement, this strategy encourages users to inherit a base class and selectively override the functionality they want to implement.

+... but making users manually implement every little thing forces them to understand what they're doing

 ## Supported Features

 I'm noting these here so I can ensure they are supported before release